develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 but then you lose type-checking.
 With TypeScrpt, type-safe with boilerplate or relax-style with compact code, the choice is yours!

-Now, cut the crap and add the items.
+Alright, I cut the crap now and add the items.
 Just do it!

 ```TypeScript
 await School.insertMany(schools);
 await Course.insertMany(courses);